 Coordinator: Shirley Mitchell*

 Do you like to read fiction or perhaps the classics, or are biographies your preference?
 Perhaps, you are an aficionado of non-fiction.
 Whatever your genre preference, guaranteed sometime during the year the book group will read and discuss an example thereof.
 And what is more inviting to a passionate reader than an opportunity to discuss a book - like it or hate it - with other like-minded people?
-Our discussions are always lively, interesting and varied and a new point of view is always welcome.
-The December 9 meeting will be held from 12:30 to 2:30.
-Our selections for 2011 are:
+Our discussions are always lively, interesting, and varied, and a new point of view is always welcome.
+Our selections for fall 2012 are:

 Coordinator: Toby Hodes*